Bobobo-bo-Bo-bobo/pkidb/README.md

 The generation function to generate the certificate revocation list ([x509.Certificate.CreateCRL](https://golang.org/pkg/crypto/x509/#Certificate.CreateCRL)) always use SHA256.
 This is hardcoded in the function and can't be changed.

 ### Verify integrity of the backend data - `healthcheck`
 ***Note:*** At the moment this command will do nothing, because of a known bug in Go! - [encoding/asn1: valid GeneralizedTime not parsed #15842](https://github.com/golang/go/issues/15842) - hopefully fixed in Go 1.14.
-Futhermore this command is considered as deprecated, discrepancies can only occur if the database was modified directly (obviously a unsupported case) and will be removed in future versions.
+Futhermore this command is considered as deprecated, because discrepancies can only occur if the database was modified directly (obviously a unsupported case) and will be removed in future versions.

 <strike>
 To verify the integrity the `healthcheck` command is used.
 It will compare the information stored in the certificates public key with the fields of the database backend and report discrepancies.
 The -f option can be used to replace the database fields with the data extracted from the certificate.